 Why Do I Owe State Taxes?

-What is the Difference Between State and Federal Taxes?
+What Is the Difference Between State and Federal Taxes?

 Why do you owe state taxes?
 Before you can understand this, you need to know how the tax system works.
 Both the Federal government and all 50 states have the right to collect taxes.
 Currently, 43 states operate a state income tax system, with California charging a massive 13.3%.